What To Do When Childhood Trauma Holds You Back

 - Emotional neglect - If your caregiver failed to nurture you or give you the affection you needed.

-- Physical neglect - If your caregiver failed to provide you with the physical resources you needed, such as food or shelter.
+- Physical neglect - If your caregiver failed to provide you with the physical resources you needed, such as food, clothing or shelter.

 - Natural Disasters - Living through a natural disaster such as a fire, a flood, a tornado or hurricane, or even a drought can cause trauma, too.
 However, if the adults in charge of you handled it well, the traumatic effects of it would be minimized.

-- Loss of Caregiver - When a child loses their parent or another caregiver, the effects can be devastating.
+- Loss of Caregiver - When a child loses their parent or other caregiver, the effects can be devastating.
 Even the youngest children feel the effects, even though some adults assume they're too young to understand what has happened.
-While it's true they may not understand, it is this very inability to understand that causes them, even more, trauma and distress.
+While it's true they may not understand, it is this very inability to understand that causes them even more trauma and distress.

 How Childhood Trauma Affected Your Brain